-Staff also conducted a stakeholder meeting on April 27, 2023, also at Harloe Elementary School.
+Staff also convened the Stakeholder Advisory Group for a stakeholder meeting on April 27, 2023, also at Harloe Elementary School.
 Those attending included Rick Ellison from Bike SLO, Jim Dececco from Lucia Mar Unified School District and Safe Routes to School, Councilmember Jim Guthrie, Architectural Review Committee Chair Glenn Martin, and Marsha Lee, a local resident.
 Ken Dalebout from the Arroyo Grande Hospital was invited as a stakeholder, but attended the previous night's community meeting instead.
-Overall, the stakeholder group also generally endorsed an open left-turn concept at Farroll Avenue, and the roundabout option at the Fair Oaks intersection.
+Overall, the stakeholder group also generally endorsed an open left-turn concept at Farroll Avenue, protected bikeways, and the roundabout option at the Fair Oaks intersection.